-If your personal circumstances change that require you to move or sell your home within this 3-year period (e.g. a change in your employment) then you will need to discuss this with Kāinga Ora.
+You must also be buying the home for you to live in and commit to living there as your primary place of residence for at least three years from your settlement date.
+If your personal circumstances change that require you to move or sell your home within this three-year period, then you will need to discuss this with Kāinga Ora.

 As part of your application, we will assess your circumstances and areas you are interested in buying, and provide guidance to help you find a suitable home for the needs of your household.
 Once you have identified an eligible property that you can afford, you will need to contact us to confirm the property satisfies the conditions outlined in your Commitment Agreement and begin the process of co-purchasing the home.